briviosimone/sae_eys/README.md

 # Deep symmetric autoencoders from the EYS perspective
-This is the official repository of the paper "Deep symmetric autoencoders from the Eckart-Young-Schmidt perspective", which provides *(i)* a novel mathematical framework for symmetric autoencoders, *(ii)* suitable error estimates, and *(iii)* a brand new data-driven initialization strategy.
+This is the official repository of the paper

+*S. Brivio, N. R. Franco, [Deep symmetric autoencoders from the Eckart-Young-Schmidt perspective](https://arxiv.org/abs/2506.11641) (2025)*,

+providing *(i)* a novel mathematical framework for symmetric autoencoders, *(ii)* suitable error estimates, and *(iii)* a brand-new data-driven initialization strategy.

 ### Installation
 We suggest to install the library dependecies in a clean conda environment, namely,